broadinstitute/depmap_omics/README.md

 ### 4. QC, Grouping and Uploading to the Portal (internal use only) <a name="qc-grouping-uploading"></a>

-We then perform the following QC tasks for each dataset.
-These tasks should not be very interesting for external user as they revolve around manual checks of the data, comparison to previous releases, etc.
+We then perform the following QC tasks for each dataset:

 #### CN

 Once the CN files are saved, we load them back in python and do some validations, in brief:

 - mean, max, var...
-- to previous version: same mean, max, var...
+- to previous release: same mean, max, var...
 - checkAmountOfSegments: flag any samples with a very high number of segments
 - checkGeneChangeAccrossAll: flag any genes which stay at a similar value across all samples